GaurangTandon/CPtools/tips.md

 ## IO

 1. When using `scanf`, always use `%llu` or `%lld` to take integer inputs.
 On codeforces custom invocation you can check that using `%lf` or `%f` to take integer inputs assigns it a value 0.000000.
 2. Prefer `cin`/`cout` as far as possible over `scanf`/`printf`.
 With sync with stdio disabled, they're as fast as or even faster than the c analogs.
 Also, taking string input with cin is super easy.
-You might only need printf when formatting your long double answer to six decimal places, which is a bit messed up in cout.
 3. Do not mix `cin`/`cout` with `scanf`/`printf`/`getchar` when sync with stdio is disabled.

 ## Using vectors

-1. Make sure your index variable - with which you are looping over a vector - is bounded till the size of the vector.
-C++ fails without any warning in case of that, gives undefined behavior.
 2. Use `emplace_back` instead of `push_back` for [marked performance improvement](https://stackoverflow.com/questions/26860749/efficiency-of-c11-push-back-with-stdmove-versus-emplace-back-for-already).
 The bug (mainly typesafety) involved with emplace_back is not our concern in CP ([post](https://stackoverflow.com/questions/10890653/why-would-i-ever-use-push-back-instead-of-emplace-back/28435599)).
 3. Always pass large vectors, especially large 2D vectors (think `1000x1000`), to methods using the ampersand argument format.
 Also, if the total number of elements exceeds `10^6`, declare them globally and convert from `lu` to possibly `int` or `long int`.
 Otherwise you will get MLE.
 4. Always initialize very large vectors outside of your main loop.
 For example, the time complexity of the following program is `O(n * k)`, which will TLE if n and k are both very large: